ananthreddy5481/OWASP-2021/README.md

 # OWASP-2021

 OWASP TOP 10(2021)
-A01: 2021 - Booken Access Contsol
+A01: 2021 - Booken Access Control
 CWE → Common Weakness Enumerations

 It describes the specific Software weakness like bugs or pour level of coding which makes the sortware not to work pooperly.